Snow Slip and Fall Expert

 Slip and Fall Settlements: Consulting and Expert Witness Testimony

-The demand for expert witnesses in slip-and-fall cases relative to snow and ice has grown exponentially in recent years as states have continued to shift the burden of proof to plaintiffs.
+The demand for snow and ice slip & fall expert witnesses in slip-and-fall cases relative to snow and ice has grown exponentially in recent years as states have continued to shift the burden of proof to plaintiffs.

 Areas where our extensive knowledge and experience can make the difference include: